 The thermographic images of a healthy nails shows a regular distribution of the temperature dispersed over the entire nail.

 Like in hoofed mammals, the nails are connected with the underlying phalanges by lamellae or horn leaflets.
 Benz (2005) describes the different parts of the nail:

 a: corial part of the horn wall: cuticle area

 d: sole horn

 The cuticle of the nail is the keratinized skin at the junction with the nail.
+They should be soft and flexible.
 This is a vulnerable area as microorganisms may pass this natural barrier after (micro)trauma.
 The elephant seems to maintain the cuticles by rubbing them gently against objects.
 Elephants that are kept in moist, muddy conditions, are likely to develop problems with the cuticles.
 They may overgrow and become hardened when they dry, resulting in cracks and infection.
 During pedicure, one should be well aware of the protecting function of the cuticles and never remove more than necessary.

 Benz, A. 2005.
 The elephant’s hoof: Macroscopic and microscopic morphology of defined locations under consideration of pathological changes.
 Master's thesis, Veterinary Faculty of the University Zürich, Switzerland.

 Fowler M.E. and Mikota S.K.
 2006.
 Biology, Medicine, and Surgery of Elephants.
 271-290.

 Hess A. 2022.
 Lesions found in the post-mortem reports of the Asian (Elephas maximus) and African (Loxodonta africana) elephants of the European Association of Zoos and Aquaria Master's thesis, Department of Exotic Animal and Wildlife Medicine University of Veterinary Medicine Budapest, Hungary.